JetBrains-Research/gorshochek/README.md

 # gorshochek
-[WIP] A tool for C++ code modification to augment data for clone detection tools
+A tool for C++ code modification to augment data for clone detection tools

 -------------
 ## Installation